William M. Brown (businessman): Career

 Prior to joining Harris Corporation in 2011, he was senior vice president leading strategy and development for United Technologies Corporation.
 Before this, he was president of UTC's Fire & Security business.
 During his 14 years at UTC he acquired executive managerial experience in the US and in other countries.
 Before UTC he worked for McKinsey & Company as a senior engagement manager, overseeing business relationships.

 Memberships and boards

+Effective March 1, 2025, Brown was appointed Chairman of the Board of Directors at 3M, in addition to his roles as Chief Executive Officer and Director.
+This followed the retirement of Michael F. Roman as Executive Chairman.

-Brown is on the board of directors for the Celanese Corporation, the board of the Fire Department of New York City Foundation, the council of trustees for the Association of the United States Army and the board of trustees of the Florida Institute of Technology.
+Additionally, Brown is on the board of directors for the Celanese Corporation, the board of the Fire Department of New York City Foundation, the council of trustees for the Association of the United States Army and the board of trustees of the Florida Institute of Technology.
 He is chairman of the Aerospace Industries Association executive committee and a member of the National Security Telecommunications Advisory Committee.
 He was a member of the American Manufacturing Council before it was dissolved by President Trump.